Lasse Virén: Outside the Olympics

 After a complex leg surgery early in 1974, and between his Olympic double victories, he won a bronze medal in the 5,000 m at the European championships behind the British athlete Brendan Foster with a time of 13:24.57.
 Two days later, in Helsinki, Virén won a 5,000 m race in 13:26.0, defeating Anders Gärderud (Sweden).
 Three days after this Helsinki race, Virén again encountered Foster in a 2-mile (3.2-km) race at the Coca-Cola international meet in London at the Crystal Palace.
 Foster was again victorious, with Virén finishing fourth, only 0.06 seconds behind the second place runner.
 Virén recorded his fastest 10,000 m for the 1974 season with a winning time of 28:22.6 at a Finland vs. Soviet Union international meet on 21 September.

 Virén had broken the world records for both the 2-mile and the 5,000 m outside the Olympics.
 Both were done in close proximity to the 1972 Olympics: his 8:14.0 for two miles was on 14 August 1972 and his 13:16.4 for a 5,000 m race on 14 September 1972.

 Virén's success outside the Olympics in running near his best Olympic-year times was better in 5,000m events than in 10,000m ones.
 Virén broke 13:36 in the 5000m consistently outside Olympic years and sometimes even broke 13:30.
 At 10,000m he only broke 28 minutes in the Olympic years.

 In 1979, Virén competed in New Zealand, running the summer international series there while in the midst of his endurance training for the Moscow Olympics of 1980.

-Established in 1977 by the Finnish sculptor Eino, the Lasse Virén Finnish Invitational, later the "Lasse Virén 20K", was an annual off-road running race in Sycamore Canyon, part of Point Mugu State Park near Malibu, California, held through 2012.
+Established in 1977 by the Finnish sculptor Eino Romppanen, the Lasse Virén Finnish Invitational, later the "Lasse Virén 20K", was an annual off-road running race in Sycamore Canyon, part of Point Mugu State Park near Malibu, California, held through 2012.

 Since his career ended he has become a well-known figure in Finland, eventually holding a seat in the Finnish Parliament with the National Coalition Party from 1999 until 2007 and from 2010 to 2011.
 Virén did not seek re-election in 2011.

 In 2014 Virén was inducted into the International Association of Athletics Federations' Hall of Fame.